History of Dalmatia: Duchy of Croatia

+Duke Tomislav had created the Kingdom of Croatia in 924 or 925, and was crowned in Tomislavgrad after defending and annexing the Principality of Pannonia.
+His powerful realm extended influence further southwards to Duklja.
+Between 986 and 990, king Stephen Držislav was awarded by the Byzantine Emperor Basil II the titles of Patriarch and Eparch, by which gave him formal authority over the Theme of Dalmatia (but some historians believe not over the Dalmatian city-states).
+According to Thomas the Archdeacon, Stephen Držislav received royal insignia and the titles as an act of recognition from the Byzantine Emperor, becoming reges Dalmatie et Chroatie and his descendants having the same titles.

 As the Littoral Croatian Duchy became a Kingdom after 925, its capitals were in Dalmatia: Biaći, Nin, Split, Knin, Solin and elsewhere.
 Also, the Croatian noble tribes, who had a right to choose Croatian duke (later the king), were from Dalmatia: Karinjani and Lapčani, Polečići, Tugomirići, Kukari, Snačići, Gusići, Šubići (from which later developed very powerful noble family Zrinski), Mogorovići, Lačničići, Jamometići and Kačić.
 Within the borders of ancient Roman Dalmatia, the Croatian nobles of Krk, or Krčki (from which later developed very powerful noble family Frankopan) were from Dalmatia as well.

 Meanwhile, the Croatian kings exacted tribute from the Byzantine cities, Tragurium, Iadera and others, and consolidated their own power in the purely Croatian-settled towns such as Nin, Biograd and Šibenik.
 The city of Šibenik was founded by Croatian kings.
 They also ascertained control over the bordering southern duchies.
 Rulers of the medieval Croatian state who had control over the Dalmatian littoral and the cities were the dukes Trpimir, Domagoj, Branimir, and the kings Tomislav, Trpimir II, Krešimir I, Stjepan Držislav, Petar Krešimir IV and Dmitar Zvonimir.

+Principality of Serbia

+In the mid-9th century, the Serbian principality gained prominence along the eastern part of the Adriatic coast.
+Contemporary sources, notably the Royal Frankish Annals, document that the Serbs controlled a part of Dalmatia, described as "Sorabos, quae natio magnam Dalmatiae partem obtinere dicitur."
+This early territorial expansion laid the foundation for subsequent political developments in the region.

+The emergence of organized political entities began with the consolidation of the first Serbian Vlastimirović dynasty from 610 to 960.
+During this period, two principal Serbian principalities emerged: Duklja (also known as Dioclea) in the southeast and Travunia in the northwest.
+These principalities were strategically positioned around the Bay of Kotor (Boka Kotorska), facilitating control over important maritime trade routes.